American Academy of Sleep Medicine: Annual meeting

 The SLEEP annual meeting of the Associated Professional Sleep Societies LLC (APSS) is a joint venture of the AASM and the Sleep Research Society.
 The meeting attracts about 5,000 attendees each year.
 Research abstracts from each SLEEP meeting are published annually in a supplement of Sleep, the peer-reviewed publication of the SRS.
-SLEEP 2024, the 38th annual meeting of the APSS, was held in June in Houston, Texas.
+SLEEP 2026, the 40th annual meeting of the APSS, was held in June in Baltimore, Maryland.

 Foundation

 Founded in 1998, the American Academy of Sleep Medicine Foundation is a not-for-profit 501(c)(3) charitable and scientific organization that was established by the AASM.
-Formerly the American Sleep Medicine Foundation (ASMF), the AASM Foundation has invested in the future of sleep medicine by supporting more than 360 awards totaling over $27.6 million in funding.
-Its portfolio includes Strategic Research Awards and Career Development Awards.
+Formerly the American Sleep Medicine Foundation (ASMF), the AASM Foundation has invested in the future of sleep medicine by supporting more than 400 grants and awards totaling over $34 million in funding.
+Its portfolio includes Strategic Research Grants and Career Development Grants.